slamora/brackets-wiki/Extension-Manager-Workflows.md

 > After writing that, it seems a bit worse to do it that way than to have them type
 > in their Twitter username/password in a Brackets-controlled window.

->
+> (nj) Yeah, I feel like I've seen apps that pop up their own Facebook, Twitter, etc.
+> windows, authenticating within that app window, and then caching the credentials
+> in that app (though I don't even exactly know how the credential stuff works--I'm
+> assuming there's a token that the app hangs onto that expires after some time).
+> Since we *are* a browser (but not in the user's browser), I'm assuming that we
+> could just do this the same way a normal web app does.

 > Also, I'm not sure how credential remembering would work&mdash;would we need to
 > have it time out after awhile?

 > (kd) seems like a good question for Andrew.
 For the purposes of rating/reviewing things,
 > I'm not so worried.
 For publishing extensions, it's more of a concern.

+> (nj) If things work the way I mentioned above, then presumably we could just hold
+> onto the auth token until it expires (which is presumably controlled by whichever
+> sign-in service provided the token).

 ## Update

 The next day, John sits back down at his computer and brings Brackets to the front.
 He sees that there's a little "1" badge on the Extension Manager icon.
-He clicks on the Extension Manager, and a notification at the top informs him that an update is available to the CoffeeScript Formatting extension&mdash;maybe the developer already fixed his bug!
+He clicks on the Extension Manager, and a notification at the top informs him that an update is available to the CoffeeScript Formatting extension.
+The update descriptions describes the bugs that were fixed in the update--one of which was his bug!
 He clicks on the "Update" link in the notification, and the update is downloaded and installed.
 Brackets prompts him if he wants to re-enable the extension now that it's been updated, and he clicks Yes.

-> (kd) how about seeing what's changed before hitting update?
-I like that feature of app stores.

 Closing the Extension Manager, he tries the formatting command again, and lo and behold, it works!
 He goes back to the extension developer's bug